asadqureshi12/cardiometabolic-deterioration/README.md

 | WORSENING + UNSTABLE | 7 | 0 | 0.0% |
 | All other patients | 111 | 17 | 15.3% |

 The inverse result — flagged patients showing lower acute encounter rates than the unflagged group — is the synthetic data limitation made quantitatively explicit.
 Synthea does not generate the clinical trajectories that precede real-world acute admissions in cardiometabolic populations.
-This result does not indicate a scoring system failure; it indicates that Synthea's observation generation does not reproduce the physiological patterns that the scoring rules were designed to detect.
-All clinical thresholds are anchored to published guidelines.
-The rules are correct.
-The synthetic population does not exhibit the conditions those rules are designed to identify.
+The scoring rules remain internally consistent and guideline-anchored.
+The synthetic population does not exhibit the physiological patterns those rules are designed to detect.

 ### V2 — Tier Convergence (Internal Consistency)

 WORSENING+UNSTABLE patients were cross-tabulated against band assignment to test whether two independent scoring layers converge on the same patients.
+Note: this table covers the 118 temporal patients only, as temporal signal comparison requires temporal data on both sides.

 | Group | Band 1 | Band 2 | Band 3 | Band 4 |
 |---|---|---|---|---|
 | WORSENING + UNSTABLE | 0 | 0 | 0 | 7 |
 | All other patients | 31 | 27 | 23 | 23 |

 All 7 WORSENING+UNSTABLE patients sit in Band 4.
 Zero are in Bands 1–3.
-The band system and the temporal signal system were computed through entirely independent scoring pathways.
-Their convergence on the same seven patients is the strongest validation finding in the set — it demonstrates internal consistency across two layers that share no scoring logic.
+The band system and the temporal signal system were computed through entirely independent scoring pathways with no shared logic.
+Their convergence on the same seven patients is the strongest consistency finding in the set.

 ### V3 — Delta Mean Exceedance Intensity